Published on: 12 February 2015 | Last updated: 7 January 2020

 The ev5/Ciclovia Francigena meets up with the Bike Francigena route at Pavia on the Po and then pretty much together they head for Piacenza and Fidenza before following the valley of the river Taro and crossing over the Apennines at the Passo della Cisa (1039m).

-The Moncenisio variant on the other hand swings south of Torino and crosses the Apennines with the highest point at the Passo la Colla - or you can do what I did and branch of at Scofera (654m).
-It then continues through Liguria towards La Spezia and meets up with the main route at the mouth of the Magra river and near where the now abandoned city of Luni.
+The Moncenisio variant on the other hand swings south of Torino and crosses the Apennines with the highest point at the Passo la Colla - or you can do what I did, and branch off at Scofera (654m).
+It then continues through Liguria towards La Spezia and meets up with the main route at the mouth of the Magra river and near where the now-abandoned city of Luni.
 Abandoned due to the combined effects of malaria and pirate raids, Luni was once an important centre and an obligatory stopping point for Sigeric.

 The two routes part company for a short stretch with the Via Francigena Bike heading inland while the ev5/ciclovia Francigena follows the coast.
 They join up again at Pietrasanta before heading for Lucca.